- Who We Are

 When was the space management model introduced?

 The model was introduced across the university in the 2021/22 budget year on a cost-neutral basis.
 This means that funding attributable to space offsets space costs incurred in the initial year.
-Over subsequent years, when a portfolio acquires more space, its annual space costs will increase.
-If a portfolio releases space, its annual space costs will decrease.
+Over subsequent years, if a portfolio acquired more space, its annual space costs increased.
+If a portfolio released space, its annual space costs decreased.

-The President’s Office and each Vice President's portfolio will determine how they will manage space funding and costs within their portfolios.
-Some may manage space funding and costs at a portfolio-level only.
-Others may choose to assign space funding and costs to the Units within their portfolios.
+The President’s Office and each Vice President's portfolio determine how they would like to manage space funding and costs within their portfolios.
+Some may manage space funding and costs at a portfolio level only.
+Others may choose to assign space funding and costs at a unit level.

-What space data was used to calculate space costs?
+What space data is used to calculate space costs?

-Prior to the implementation of the space management model, a comprehensive physical space inventory was conducted in Spring 2020 and portfolios were consulted to confirm changes identified through the inventory process.
-Space records have been updated since then through the annual physical space inventory process.
+Prior to the implementation of the space management model, a comprehensive physical space inventory was conducted and portfolios were consulted to confirm any data updates needed through the inventory process.
+Space records have been updated regularly since then through the annual physical space inventory process and following changes in space assignments.
 The space categories considered in the space management model are limited to Office and Related Space, Teaching Labs, and Research Labs.
 Other space categories may be added in future years, such as Classrooms.

 A notional cost of space per square meter was identified for the purposes of the space management model following a review of external lease rates and aggregate costs related to space at a university level.
-The notional cost of space is anticipated to remain the same in the initial years of the model and is expected to increase thereafter at approximately the rate of inflation.
+The notional cost of space has remained the same over the initial years of the model and is expected to increase thereafter at approximately the rate of inflation.

 Why is space the same rate regardless of quality?

 The notional cost of space is a blended rate that does not vary by location or relative quality of space.
-A single blended rate has been incorporated in SFU's space management model after an assessment of possible approaches.
-This assessment concluded that introducing and maintaining varied rates would increase the complexity of the model and would be unfair in some cases, such as when Faculties or Units invest in renovations in newer buildings.
+A single blended rate was incorporated in SFU's space management model after an assessment of possible approaches.
+This assessment concluded that introducing and maintaining varied rates would increase the complexity of the model and would be unfair in some cases, such as when Faculties or Units invest in renovations.

 Who should I contact if I have questions or suggestions about SFU’s space management model?